sudheerj/datastructures-algorithms/src/javascript/algorithms/array/10.maxSumCircularSubarray/maxSumCircularSubarray.md

 5. Iterate over an input array to calculate the maximum value.

 6. Calculate the maximum and minimum sum at each element positon.
-The minimum sum is required to derive maximum value incase of cirucular subarray contains maximum value.
+The minimum sum is required to derive maximum value incase of circular subarray contains maximum value.

 7. Find the total sum of all the numbers and store it in